flavienChamay/Simple-Blockchain/README.md

 * pycryptodome - version 3.9.9

 ## Setup
-This project has been only tested on Linux Manjaro Nibia 20.2.1.
+This project has been only tested on Linux Manjaro Nibia 20.2.1 and with Firefox 85.0 (64 bits).

 ### On Linux:
 Install dependencies with pip3 (like flsak, flask-cors and pycryptodome):
 ```bash